 Scarborough Beach Park | Pirate Place

-Scarborough Beach Park offers the best of all worlds with trees to climb, sand to play with and sea to swim in and is also known as Pirate Place!
-It offers unique play equipment in a fully fenced playground!
+Scarborough Beach Park, also known as Pirate Place, offers the best of all worlds with trees to climb, sand to play with and sea to swim in!
+It offers unique play equipment in a fully fenced playground.

 Railway Place features shelter sheds and picnic tables, a sand-based play area with permanent sand tables and toys, a stationary train with a track running throughout the play space, a climbing net, swings, balancing equipment and more.